5 Mistakes to Avoid When Picking a Healthcare Plan

 Mistake #2: Failure to Ask Questions

 Don't hesitate to call your insurance providers customer service team when asking questions regarding your coverage.
-Calling your insurance can be tedious and when they place you on hold the music can be unpleasant but it is worth it to ask questions regarding your plan.
+Calling your insurance can be tedious and when they place you on hold the music can be unpleasant but there are free concierge services that will save you the time and call your insurance to get answers on your behalf.
 Often people are unaware of the amount of coverage they actually have.
 If you don't know what your plan covers you are open some shocking high out of pocket cost.
 Get the details from the experts on the specifics of your plan.

 Mistake #3: Settling for a plan and not shopping around